azarcone/azarcone.github.io/content/courses/quick-dirty-intro-R-11/index.md

 ---
 title: A quick and dirty introduction to R for linguists (Graduiertenkolleg, SFB 732)
-summary: Aa quick 90-minute lesson on statistics and R for linguists
+summary: A quick 90-minute lesson on statistics and R for linguists
 #tags:
 #- Complement Coercion
 #- Generalized Event Knowledge